 Common UX design errors on Shopify that harm Conversion Rate Optimization (CRO)

 Another recurring pitfall is the lack of visual consistency.
-Enter a physical store where the shelves are messy and products are poorly labeled: you'd want to turn around!
-On Shopify, inconsistent design can elicit the same reaction from your visitors.
-It is essential that each visual element clearly reflects your brand identity and subtly guides the purchasing process.
+Enter a physical store where the shelves are messy and products are poorly labeled: you would want to turn back!
+On Shopify, inconsistent design can lead to the same reaction from your visitors.
+It is essential that every visual element clearly reflects your brand identity and subtly guides the purchase journey.

-Mobile optimization should also not be neglected.
-With an increasing share of purchases made via smartphones, offering a site that is not adapted to these devices can significantly hinder your conversions.
+Mobile optimization should also not be overlooked.
+With a growing proportion of purchases made via smartphones, having a site not adapted to these devices can significantly hinder your conversions.
 Make sure your design is responsive, meaning it can adapt harmoniously to all screen sizes.

 Finally, underestimating the importance of loading times can be fatal for your CRO.
-Users are impatient; a few extra seconds are enough to cause a site abandonment.
-To avoid this, it is necessary to optimize images and reduce superfluous scripts as much as possible.
+Users are impatient; a few extra seconds are enough to cause site abandonment.
+To avoid this, it is advisable to optimize images and minimize unnecessary scripts.

 By avoiding these pitfalls, you can transform your Shopify platform into a truly effective and high-performing conversion lever.